+Photography enthusiasts are told time and time again to "study the light."
 This is because a good understanding of light will drastically expand a photographer’s ability to create great images in the most dire lighting conditions.

 If you are an experienced photographer, the following article will help refresh your understanding of some common workarounds to the challenges of working in different lighting conditions.
 If you are a beginning photographer, be prepared to have fun because learning to read and manipulate light can be quite a revelation.

-01. Window Light
+01. Window light

 It’s best to start by switching off any artificial lights in the room and experiment with opening/closing the various window coverings to control the direction of the light.
+Some interesting effects can be achieved with shadows and patterns from curtains and other window coverings.
+If heavy shadows that may fall on one side of the face doesn't appeal, a simple white reflector will help.

 It’s also good to play around with the distance between the model and the window.
+If the model is facing the light and the photographer is positioned between them and the window (without blocking the light of course), it’s possible to get a portrait of great delicacy with lovely catchlights in the eyes.
 A shallow depth of field is usually best to blur out the background.

-If the model is facing the light and the photographer is positioned between them and the window (without blocking the light of course), it’s possible to get a portrait of great delicacy with lovely catchlights in the eyes.
-Some interesting effects can be achieved with shadows and patterns from curtains and other window coverings too.

 Photographers are often told to keep the light behind them and avoid backlighting their image.
 This is because the camera will automatically focus and expose for the brightest spot in the photo, leaving the subject in shadow or out of focus.
 But we can’t always control the position of the subject and light.

 In any case, backlighting can be used to create cool atmospheric images in the most unforgiving sunlight.
 It can play absolute havoc on the auto settings on the camera however, so it’s best to use a spot or manual focus, together with a manual or semi-manual exposure.

 Backlighting is often used to create dreamy lifestyle images.
-The underexposed background is little more than a blur and the entire image looks washed out or covered in a thin film of light that looks particularly good in the golden hour.
+The underexposed background is little more than a blur, and the entire image looks washed out or covered in a thin film of light that looks particularly good in the golden hour.

+Backlighting can also be used to capture lens flare.
+This occurs when the light hits the lens to create a sort of burst of light, producing a summery aesthetic.
+Remove the lens hood for the strongest results.
 If the light source is too strong, it can help to use the subject to block or partially filter the light too.

 Here is a street scene that could have looked quite ordinary if it was exposed for the middle tones.
 Instead, the photographer has directed the camera straight into the light and underexposed the scene.
-The figures are turned into silhouettes, large areas are plunged into darkness and the misty golden light becomes the real focus.
+The figures are turned into silhouettes, large areas are plunged into darkness, and the misty golden light becomes the real focus.

 Here’s another example of how backlighting and silhouettes work in a more typically picturesque natural location.
 The sharp contrasts undoubtedly add a whole lot more drama that you might see with a standard daylight exposure.
 This is particularly useful aesthetic choice to make if the frame looks a bit busy and lacking in focus.